 Technical fact sheet

 The following qualities are what makes peat moss a unique and sought-after product in horticulture and agriculture, whether as a principal component in growing media or as a soil amendment:

 - It improves soil structure, increases water retention in light sandy soils and helps to reduce the leaching of nutrients.
 Peat moss can retain up to 20 times its weight in water.

 - It aerates and improves drainage of heavy clay soils, allowing roots to breathe, grow and better absorb nutrients.

 - It improves soil buffering capacity because peat moss is highly tolerant to pH variations.

 - It improves the cation exchange capacity (CEC) that helps to retain minerals, releasing them over time and preventing the leaching of fertilizers.

 - It is a natural resource free of weeds and pollutants.

-Peat moss allows plants to grow in aerated and well-structured soil cheap designer frames, guaranteeing healthy, vigorous plants.
+Peat moss allows plants to grow in an aerated and well-structured soil, guaranteeing healthy and vigorous plants.
 It is also an approved component in the production of organically certified produce.